Reflex Sympathetic Dystrophy (RSD)

 Diagnosing Reflex Sympathetic Dystrophy (RSD)

 The exact cause of reflex sympathetic dystrophy syndrome is not fully understood.
 However, injuries to the nerves, trauma, infection, or disorders of the spine that lead to nerve malfunctions have been associated with RSDS/CRPS.

 New research suggests that Reflex Sympathetic Dystrophy symptoms may be related to nerve compression.
 The National Center for Biotechnology Information found that in patients who reported RSD Type 2, the more painful RSD, peripheral nerve compression was present in 86% of the patients, while 50% of the patients had a single nerve compression, and 50% had multiple nerve compressions.
 Reflex Sympathetic Dystrophy may develop after nerve injury from compression.

 Unfortunately, the usual diagnosis for RSD often involves ruling out a compressed nerve.
 However, compressed peripheral nerves in the spine may contribute to RSD.
-Compressed nerves occur when surrounding tissues, such as bones, muscles, discal material or tendons, create abnormal pressure on a nerve.
+Pinched nerves occur when surrounding tissues, such as bones, muscles, discal material or tendons, create abnormal pressure on a nerve.
 Nerve compression can affect any nerve in the body and cause symptoms similar to those found in RSD.
 Compression of one of the nerves of the spine may cause pain that radiates from the neck, upper back, or lower back to the arms or legs.
 Other symptoms include decreased sensation, numbness, tingling and muscle weakness.
-Compression of a spinal nerve can result from a herniated disc, arthritis of the spine, spinal stenosis, or bone spurs.
+Compression of a spinal nerve can result from a herniated disc, bone spurs, spinal stenosis, or arthritis of the spine.

 Since evidence points to nerve compression as a possible cause of Reflex Sympathetic Dystrophy, RSD patients may wish to investigate whether nerve compression is a contributing factor to their RSD symptoms.